Optel strives to be a role model for companies that create values and energizes its business sector.

-At Optel Vision, we strive to be a part of the solution for building a better world.
-Optel Vision supports individuals and corporate institutions providing assistance for young children and youth in need.
-Optel Vision believes that if we care for our children, giving them the resources and support they need, the possibilities are endless.
+At Optel, we strive to be a part of the solution for building a better world.
+Optel supports individuals and corporate institutions providing assistance for young children and youth in need.
+Optel believes that if we care for our children, giving them the resources and support they need, the possibilities are endless.

 It is our plan to continue our social involvement worldwide.